 In 2011, he took on added responsibilities overseeing The USA Hockey Foundation and guided efforts that resulted in donations to the Foundation’s Circle of Champions increasing five-fold over a five-year span.
 He also established a Trustee program to more actively engage high net-worth donors in supporting USA Hockey’s mission, in addition to creating the “It Starts With A Stick” campaign to provide 12,000 hockey sticks to new participants each year.

-Prior to coming to USA Hockey, Kelleher helped launch Serving the American Rinks (STAR) in April 2000 and served as its chief operating office through June 2008.
-The U.S. Ice Rink Association) is a non-profit membership organization focused on advancing the ice rink industry through world-class education and training programs.
+Prior to joining USA Hockey, Kelleher was recruited to help launch what is today called U.S. Ice Rink Association in April 2000 and served as its chief operating officer through June 2008.
+The U.S. Ice Rink Association is a non-profit membership organization focused on advancing the ice rink industry through world-class education and training programs.